DOAGenesys/GC-Open-Social-Bluesky/GC_SOCIAL.md

 firstName: The display name of the Bluesky user (string, required if available).
+division: Object containing the division ID where the contact will be stored (required).
-externalIds: Array of external identifiers (required). externalSource must be the ID of the "Bluesky" external source, and value is the Bluesky DID.
+externalIds: Array of external identifiers (required). externalSource must be an object with the ID of the "Bluesky" external source, and value is the Bluesky DID.

+Note: Do not include empty fields like lastName.
+Only include fields with actual values to avoid API validation errors.

 Response: On success, returns the created contact object with an id field (Genesys Cloud contact ID).